 Louise Murray, Senior Programme Officer, NHS Employers @NHSE_Wellbeing

-We know the importance of wellbeing in the workplace yet we still struggle to get the basics right, such as making sure people have the opportunity to have a break.
-Join the workshop to hear how Heidi Edmundson brought about positive change to her A&E staff, and share your ideas about introducing dedicated wellbeing breaks within your organisation.
+We know the importance of wellbeing in the workplace, yet we struggle to get the basics right, such as making sure people have the opportunity to have a break.
+Join this workshop to hear how Heidi Edmundson brought about positive change to her A&E staff and how Sophie Scott’s Director of Mental Health, Mike Marshall introduced the wellbeing hour for all staff working across Mental Health Services in Cornwall and the Isles of Scilly’.
+In the session you will get to share your ideas about introducing dedicated wellbeing breaks within your organisation.

 2. Getting your board on-board with health and wellbeing